MERNCraft/Nail-It/docs/md/05-Setting-up-your-Development-Environment.md

 The most comfortable way to install an application that will run JavaScript files on your computer is to install a program called Node Version Manager, or NVM for short.

-Here is an [excellent article on freeCodeCamp](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) which explains how to do just that.
+Here is an [excellent articlea](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) which explains how to do just that.

 <details class="trouble" open>
 <summary>Typing commands... where?</summary>